Celibate marriage - what to do?

-Queen Camilla - your thoughts
+Unisex loos in schools - your thoughts

-Domiciliary care (home care) | Replacement care and respite care | Sheltered housing and retirement villages | Care homes without nursing care | Care homes with nursing care | Continuing care | Hospice care
+How to choose the right care | Domiciliary care (home care) | Replacement care and respite care | Sheltered housing and retirement villages | Care homes without nursing care | Care homes with nursing care | Continuing care | Hospice care | Financial aid

 You may also be able to get help with the cost of going on holiday – either alone or with the person you care for – from a charity or benevolent fund.
-Saga Respite for Carers Trust provides a limited number of free holidays each year for carers over the age of 50 and those in their care.

 A good option for someone who is relatively mobile and doesn't need round-the-clock care, but would like some reassurance of their personal safety.
 Sheltered housing is accommodation aimed at those who want to live in easier-to-manage homes, but also want to retain their independence.
 Sheltered housing usually includes 24-hour emergency help (through an alarm system) and communal areas for socialising.

-A retirement village is similar to sheltered housing in terms of how much care a resident receives, but there is a greater focus on communal facilities and activities to increase happiness and well-being among residents.
+A retirement village is similar to sheltered housing in terms of how much care a resident receives, but there is a greater focus on communal facilities and activities to increase happiness and wellbeing among residents.

 Your local authority may be able to help with funding once you have undertaken a full financial assessment.

 If you do need to organise live-in care for a loved one, a residential care home that is able to provide this (often referred to as a nursing home) may be the most suitable option.
 Many care homes have registered nurses on the premises at all times.
 They also offer a high level of medical attention and may even specialise in certain types of disabilities or conditions such as dementia.